intelsdi-x/swan/plugins/snap-plugin-collector-specjbb/README.md

 # snap-plugin-collector-specjbb

+Swan uses [Snap](https://github.com/intelsdi-x/snap) to collect, process and tag metrics and stores all experiment's data.
+The following documentation will make sense if you are familiar Snap.
+You can read more about its plugin model [here](https://github.com/intelsdi-x/snap#load-plugins).

+## Usage

-This is a collector plugin for snap which parses a [SPECjbb](https://www.spec.org/jbb2015/) standard output file and collects available latency metrics.
+This is a collector plugin for Snap which parses a [SPECjbb](https://www.spec.org/jbb2015/) standard output file and collects available latency metrics.

 The SPECjbb standard output file is a SPECjbb controller's run with its output piped to a file.
-When submitting the task manifest, the SPECjbb collector needs a path to this file in the `stdout_file` configuration field.
+When creating a task from the Task Manifest, the SPECjbb collector needs a path to this file in the `stdout_file` configuration field.
 For example:

 ```